iclighthouse/ICDex/docs/ICDexRouter.md

 ## Overview

-ICDexRouter is a trading pair factory that is responsible for creating and managing ICDexPair, and also for creating and managing ICDexMaker.
+ICDexRouter is a factory that is responsible for creating and managing ICDexPair, and also for creating and managing ICDexMaker.

 ## 1 Concepts